Lowe's® Severe Weather® Treated Wood with Ecolife®

 Ecolife is a non-metallic preservative and is an Home Innovation Research Labs NGBS Green Certified Product for Resource Efficiency.
 This means Severe Weather treated lumber with Ecolife is eligible to contribute points toward a building's certification under the National Green Building Standard™ (NGBS).

-- decking, deck framing, joists, beams
+- decking, deck framing, joists, and beams

-- porches, arbors, gazebos, trellis, walkways and fence pickets
+- porches, arbors, gazebos, trellis’, and walkways

 - picnic tables, outdoor furniture, benches and playsets